Alpha Metallurgical Resources (NYSE:AMR) Price Target Raised to $225.00 at Cowen

-Alpha Metallurgical Resources (NYSE:AMR – Get Rating) had its price objective increased by equities research analysts at Cowen from $191.00 to $225.00 in a research note issued on Thursday, Stock Target Advisor reports.
-Cowen’s target price points to a potential upside of 64.37% from the company’s previous close.
+Alpha Metallurgical Resources (NYSE:AMR – Get Rating) had its price target upped by Cowen from $191.00 to $225.00 in a report released on Thursday, The Fly reports.
+The brokerage currently has an outperform rating on the energy company’s stock.

-A number of other research firms have also commented on AMR.
-B. Riley raised their price target on Alpha Metallurgical Resources from $182.00 to $189.00 in a research report on Tuesday, August 9th.
-Cowen raised their price target on Alpha Metallurgical Resources from $191.00 to $225.00 in a research report on Thursday.
+Other equities analysts also recently issued reports about the stock.
+B. Riley boosted their target price on shares of Alpha Metallurgical Resources from $182.00 to $189.00 in a report on Tuesday, August 9th.
+Cowen reduced their target price on shares of Alpha Metallurgical Resources from $215.00 to $191.00 in a report on Tuesday, August 9th.

-In related news, CEO David J. Stetson sold 15,000 shares of Alpha Metallurgical Resources stock in a transaction that occurred on Wednesday, August 24th.
-The stock was sold at an average price of $166.68, for a total transaction of $2,500,200.00.
-Following the completion of the sale, the chief executive officer now directly owns 75,739 shares of the company’s stock, valued at approximately $12,624,176.52.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-5.70% of the stock is currently owned by insiders.
+In other news, CEO David J. Stetson sold 15,000 shares of the company’s stock in a transaction dated Wednesday, August 24th.
+The shares were sold at an average price of $166.68, for a total transaction of $2,500,200.00.
+Following the transaction, the chief executive officer now owns 75,739 shares in the company, valued at $12,624,176.52.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Corporate insiders own 5.70% of the company’s stock.

 Hedge Funds Weigh In On Alpha Metallurgical Resources